sebastianromerocruz/CS1114-material/lectures/final_review/README.md

 The `Eeevee` class will have five instance attributes:

 - `nickname`: The nickname passed by the user.
-- `eeveelution_status`: The current Eeveelutionary status of the `Eevee` object.
+- `evol_status`: The current Eeveelutionary status of the `Eevee` object.
 The value of this attribute is `None` when the Eevee is un-evolved, or either `"Vaporeon"`, `"Jolteon"`, or `"Flareon"` if it has been evolved.
 We can assume that all newly instantiated `Eevee` objects start un-evolved.
 - `type`: A string containing the current type of the `Eevee` object.
 We can assume that all newly instantiated `Eevee` objects are of type `"normal"`.
 - `nature`: A string containing the nature denoted in the file.
 Will be `None` if file is not successfully opened.
 - `level`: An integer containing this object's level as denoted in the file.
 Will be `1` if file is not successfully opened.